Ontario’s Quetico Provincial Park

 Canoeing Quetico Park

 Five hundred fifty maintained portages link hundreds of lakes and rivers.
-These portages average 400 m and provide a wide range of canoeing opportunities from one day to several weeks.
+These portages average 400 meters and provide a wide range of canoeing opportunities from one day to several weeks.
+There are also many historic sites left by natives, settlers and voyageurs who used these waters for fur trading.
 Some areas of the park are more easily traveled than others.
 Also, portages and campsites do not have marking signs.
 It is a true wilderness canoeing experience.

 Fishing in Quetico Park BWCA